SitthiwatDam/MATHPLOT-VQA/README.md

 **2. Contextual Question Input:** The system allows users to ask questions directly related to the uploaded graph.
 This means the questions should be phrased in a way that considers the graph's structure and properties.

 #### System Response
-**1. Math Question Solving:** When a user asks a math question that can be solved using the graph data, the system should provide the solution along with a step-by-step explanation.
+**1. Math Question Solving:** When a user asks a math question that can be solved using the graph data, the system should provide the solution along with a detailed explanation.
 This explanation should be clear and understandable, ideally breaking down the process into logical steps.

 **2. Graph Analysis and Interpretation:** The system should analyze the uploaded graph and offer insightful interpretations.
-This could include identifying key characteristics like the number of nodes and edges, degrees of nodes,  presence of cycles or paths, or highlighting any relevant patterns or trends within the graph structure.
+This could include identifying key characteristics like the height of bar chart, percentage of each slide in pie chart or highlighting any relevant patterns or trends within the graph structure.

 #### Math PlotVQA Demo